shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System.md

     -   It is automatically maintained by direct sunlight
     -   You can maintain it by picturing it in your mind

+## Protection

+You can increase a creature’s defenses against certain types of damage and/or effects.

+When a spell says “gain resist to…”, it follows these rules:

+-   It costs 1 wyl to grant a creature 1 resist to 1 type of damage for 1 hour
+-   Resist reduces damage taken.
+    -   Damage Reduced Formula: 100/(100+resist)
+    -   Multiply this by the incoming damage, and you get the damage taken
+    -   (I stole this from League of Legends)
+    -   Ex: 100 resist halves the damage, 200 resist thirds the damage
+-   Protection effects can stack
+-   100 resist is known in DnD as “resistance”
+-   Resist values can be negative
+    -   \-100 resist is known in DnD as “vulnerability”
+-   Most creatures have base resist of 0
+-   You can have resist in any of the single damage types
+-   You can also have resist to the group damage types, which applies to each individual damage type in the group
+    -   weapon damage: bludgeoning, piercing, slashing
+    -   Elemental damage: acid, cold, lightning, poison, thunder
+    -   Magical damage: force, necrotic, psychic, radiant
+-   You can have resist to each individual conditions that can be afflicted, such as charmed or frightened
+-   You can also have resist to a group of conditions

 ## Telekinesis

 Telekinesis is the ability to move an object at range with your mind.